sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 ## Descriptive Analyses

-I performed several descriptive analyses of the data, with a focus on the broad features of the distribution of drug listings e.g., country of origin, and unique vendor/product combinations.
+I performed several descriptive analyses on the data, with a focus on the broad features of the distribution of drug listings e.g., country of origin, product type, and pricing.

 For example, by sourcing where individual listings were 'Shipped From', we can illustrate the distribution of listings by country of origin.
 Perhaps not surprisingly, the US accounts for a large proportion of individual listings: